 The Cocora Valley is where the national tree of Colombia, the Quindío wax palm can be found.
-It is part of the Los Nevados National Natural Park, located in the Cordillera Central of the Colombian Andes; which contains volcanoes, lakes and the heart of the Colombian coffee region.
+It is part of the Los Nevados National Natural Park, located in the Cordillera Central of the Colombian Andes; which contains volcanoes, lakes and the Colombian coffee region.

-The Cocora Valley is located in the Central Cordillera of the Andean mountains, on the upper reaches of the Quindío River, at an altitude between 1,800 and 2,400 m (5,900 and 7,875 ft).
+The Cocora Valley is located in the Central Cordillera of the Colombian Andes, on the upper reaches of the Quindío River, at an altitude between 1,800 and 2,400 m (5,900 and 7,875 ft).
 The valley is part of the Los Nevados National Natural Park.

 The Cocora Valley is the main location where the national tree of Colombia, the Quindío wax palm (Ceroxylon quindiuense) can be found, as well as a wide variety of other flora and fauna (some endangered), all of which are protected under the park's national status.

-The Cocora Valley is a popular day trip from Salento as well as a hiking destination.
+The valley is a popular day trip from Salento as well as a hiking destination.
 What makes it so alluring are the almost 60 m (200 ft) high wax palms, which grow on steep grassy hills all over the valley.

 Temperatures vary dramatically, even within one day.
 The average annual temperature is 15 °C (59 °F), with a maximum of 25 °C (77 °F) and a minimum of 12 °C (54 °F).